 New Baby Checklist: Safety

-Keep in mind that babies aged eight months or over love copying what they see mum and dad do.
+Keep in mind that babies aged 8 months+ love copying what they see mum and dad do.
 They want to walk like you and play with the same things you do.
-So don’t be surprised when they begin passing over those toys you just bought and heading straight for the scissors and paper, your tablet, your phone, your tools, your cookware, or your Mp3 player.
+So don’t be surprised when they begin passing over those toys you just bought and heading straight for the scissors, your phone, your tools or cookware.
 All of these items are enormously appealing to them because they see you ‘play’ with them all the time.

 One of the best ways to keep your baby safe from these items is to keep them out of reach.
-You can still indulge her behaviour though (remember, she’s learning!) by buying baby-safe versions of those items.
-She’d love to have her own set of pots and pans or a mobile phone so she can join in on your next conference call.
+You can still indulge their behaviour though (remember, they are learning!) by buying baby-safe versions of those items.
+They love to have their own set of pots and pans or a mobile phone so they can join in on your next conference call.

 Keeping your baby safe involves more than just putting certain items on a higher shelf, though.
 Here are a few other safety items you’ll need when buying for your baby.